monarch-initiative/mondo/docs/editors-guide/splitting.md

 **_Splitting a more generic term into a more specific term_**
 1. If you have a term in Mondo, such as FOO, and there are now more specific subtypes, such as FOO1, FOO2 (which could be new diseases with specific gene mutations), create the new class for the child(ren) term(s).
 1. Make sure the appropriate annotations are associated with the correct class.
-Use your judgment in moving these annotations, such as the synonyms and dbxrefs.
+Use your judgment in moving these annotations, such as the synonyms and database cross references (dbxrefs).
 E.g. Orphanet tends to represent the generic form of diseaases but their text definition may mention a specific gene that should actually be associated with the child (more specific class).

 ### Splitting OMIM Phenotypic Series (PS) terms